My rating: 5 of 5 stars

 16) Hyperborean Apollo

-And you may see the center of the bowl (below, Figure B) is a cupbearer (pages 9-27).
+You may see the center of the bowl (below, Figure B) is a cupbearer (pages 9-27).

 Now compare with others:

-And we can see an emerging theme building and transitioning among cultures in Figure E.
+We can see an emerging theme building and transitioning among cultures in Figure E.

 ”One need not be amazed, then,” writes Campbell of this cultural and historical pseudomorphosis, ”to learn that in the twelfth- and thirteenth-century Europe the orgiastic as well as monastic forms of religious devotion flourished.
 The Albigensians were of the ascetic line; so also (at least officially) were the clergy of the Roman Church.
 However, as we know from many sources, wherever in the world the fostering powers of life are denied as gods, they reappear in malignant forms as devils” (p 165).